Article_Banner_The_Role_of_Fungi_in_Sustainable_Food_Production.webp

 What role do fungi play in food manufacturing?

-The production and processing of many modern foods depends on enzymes and acids.
+The production and processing of many modern foods depend on enzymes and acids.
 As well as adjusting pH and extending shelf life, acids can also be used to enhance flavours and leaven foods.
 While enzymes degrade complex compounds, they also ensure better texture, taste, and digestibility.21

 Is fungi the new protein alternative?

 The bioreactor cultivation of fungi can also be used to produce valuable peptides and proteins both for food and feed.
-For instance Quorn®, a UK-based company uses Fusarium venenatum, a type of fungus that naturally occurs in the soil to produce mycoprotein.25 In addition to being a good source of protein, mycoprotein also contains many vitamins and minerals (e.g. vitamins B2, B9, phosphorus, magnesium, and zinc) necessary for a healthy diet.26 Several clinical studies have shown that consuming mycoprotein could help reduce cholesterol levels as well as stimulate muscle gain and regulate satiety.27 However, these studies were usually short-term, focused on a relatively small number of participants, and were funded by Marlow Foods Ltd (the owner of Quorn®).
+For instance, Quorn®, a UK-based company, uses Fusarium venenatum, a type of fungus that naturally occurs in the soil to produce mycoprotein.25 In addition to being a good source of protein, mycoprotein also contains many vitamins and minerals (e.g. vitamins B2, B9, phosphorus, magnesium, and zinc) necessary for a healthy diet.26 Several clinical studies have shown that consuming mycoprotein could help reduce cholesterol levels as well as stimulate muscle gain and regulate satiety.27 However, these studies were usually short-term, focused on a relatively small number of participants, and were funded by Marlow Foods Ltd (the owner of Quorn®).

-Additionally, mycoprotein consumption is considered better for the environment due to its efficient nutrient and energy use, as well as low water and land footprint.
-According to a study that estimated future population, income, and livestock demand, replacing 20% of beef consumption with mycoprotein could reduce deforestation and CO2 emissions by half by 2050.28
+Mycoprotein is considered a sustainable food choice due to its efficient nutrient and energy use, as well as its low water and land footprint.
+According to a study that estimated future population, income, and livestock demand, replacing 20% of beef consumption with mycoprotein could reduce deforestation and CO2 emissions by half by 2050.28 While Quorn® has been commercialising its mycoprotein-based products since 1985, numerous new companies are emerging with the aim to replace both meat and seafood protein with fungal alternatives.

 Related articles